 Where an additional need has been identified, where ever possible, this is delivered alongside peers in the classroom ensuring access to the curriculum.
 However, there are times when a programme of work is planned for and delivered on an individual or small group basis.
 This will be regularly reviewed and time-limited.

-Specialist Provision for Students with Severe Learning Difficulties (SLD)
+Specialist Provision for Students with Physical and Medical difficulties

 - If so, please arrange a tour to discuss our specialist provision.